 E-mail contact: firstname.lastname@example.org

-Anastasia PANORI is a senior research associate.
-Her main research interests focus on urban and socio-economic development, as long as Smart Cities and Smart Specialisation Strategies at a regional level.
+Anastasia PANORI is a senior researcher and assistant professor at the School of Spatial Planning and Development, Aristotle University.
+Her main research interests focus on urban and socio-economic development, data science, smart cities, and Smart Specialisation Strategies at a regional level.
 Since 2012, she has been working as a researcher and has participated in various projects funded by the European Union and the Greek Government.
-By education, she is an Electrical and Computer Engineer (Aristotle University of Thessaloniki, Faculty of Engineering) and holds a Master’s Degree in Economics from the University of Macedonia in Thessaloniki.
-She is also a PhD candidate in Economic and Regional Development in Panteion University of Athens.
+By education, she is an Electrical and Computer Engineer (Aristotle University of Thessaloniki, Faculty of Engineering), holds a Master’s Degree in Economics from the University of Macedonia in Thessaloniki, and a PhD in Economic and Regional Development from Panteion University of Athens.

 E-mail contact: email@example.com